-These plans impact all San Francisco departments, including the SFPUC, and influence operating and capital investment activities.
-The SFPUC operates within the City of San Francisco as well as the State of California and is governed by State and local laws and regulations, as well as policies and programs within the SFPUC, created to achieve additional climate and social inclusion goals.
+These Climate Action Plans impact all San Francisco departments, including the SFPUC, and influence operating and capital investment activities.
+The SFPUC operates within the City of San Francisco and operates facilities in seven counties.
+Located in the State of California, the SFPUC is governed by State and local laws and regulations, as well as policies and programs within the SFPUC, created to achieve additional climate and social inclusion goals.

 The SFPUC views green bonds as an important tool to help meet these goals and finance low-carbon, climate-resilient infrastructure.
-Since issuing its first green bond in 2015, the SFPUC has sold more than \$3 billion in certified green bonds across its three enterprise utilities: Water, Wastewater, and Power.
-Impacts from the projects financed by bonds include increased water storage, application of green infrastructure to manage stormwater, and upgrades to renewable energy generation facilities.
+Since issuing its first green bond in 2015 through Fiscal Year 2022, the SFPUC has sold more than \$3.1 billion in certified green bonds from its Water and Wastewater enterprises and more than \$100 million in self-certified green bonds from its Power enterprise.
+Impacts from the projects financed by bonds range from increased water storage, application of green infrastructure to manage stormwater, to upgrades to renewable energy generation facilities.

 In addition to providing project impact information, this report seeks to highlight associated project co-benefits and describe the context in which climate and social inclusion informs the SFPUC's capital planning decisions.
-This report reflects activities through June 30, 2021.
+This report reflects activities through June 30, 2022.